Anu062004/Polygon__-lending/README_INTEGRATION.md

-# Credo Protocol Integration - README
+# Debpol Protocol Integration - README

 ## 🎯 Integration Overview

-This document provides comprehensive information about the integration of Credo Protocol features into the Polygon Lending repository.
+This document provides comprehensive information about the integration of Debpol Protocol features into the Polygon Lending repository.
 The integration successfully combines advanced DeFi lending functionality with enhanced features while maintaining compatibility with Polygon Amoy testnet.

 ## 🚀 What Was Integrated

-### Core Credo Protocol Features
+### Core Debpol Protocol Features

 #### 1. Flash Loan Provider (`FlashLoanProvider.sol`)
 - **Purpose**: Enables uncollateralized loans for arbitrage and DeFi operations